ptycho/ptypy/doc/rst/getting_started.rst

 Installation on Debian/Ubuntu
 -----------------------------
-|Ptypy| is developed on the current LTS version of Ubuntu and installation
+|ptypy| is developed on the current LTS version of Ubuntu which is the
-is straightforward.
+recommended operating system for |ptypy|

 Prerequisites
 ^^^^^^^^^^^^^
-For Debian/Ubuntu, many of the required python packages are available in the repositories.
+Many of the required python packages are available in the repositories.
 Just type (with sudo rights)
 ::